0xPolygon/polygon-docs/docs/index.md

 										<path d="M9.98805 5.70133L3.41071 12.2787L4.58922 13.4572L11.1666 6.87976V12.2013H12.8333V4.03467H4.66665V5.70133H9.98805Z" fill="currentColor"></path>
 									</svg></div>
 							</div>
 							<p class="feature-paragraph">The Polygon protocol that’s best for you.
-A guide and decision matrix.</p>
+A guide and decision matrix designed to empower users to navigate the evolving world of decentralized technologies.</p>
 						</a>
 					</div>
 				</div>